-When a wrongful death occurs, it can be extremely painful and stressful for families of the deceased person.
+When a wrongful death occurs, it can be extremely painful and stressful for the families of the deceased person.
 It is important to know that the survivors may be able to seek compensation and justice after a wrongful death has occurred.
 There are several recoverable damages that one can obtain on behalf of their deceased family member.
-Most importantly, it is essential to contact a wrongful death lawyer in Newport Beach so you can learn about these types of cases, as they are very complex and not simple to handle on your own.
+Most importantly, it is essential to contact a wrongful death law firm Newport Beach so you can learn about these types of cases, as they are very complex and not simple to handle on your own.

 The damages in a wrongful death lawsuit vary from state to state.
 There are some states that have a limit to the amount and/or types of damages that occurred, especially in medical malpractice claims.
 Whatever the case may be, do not hesitate to get in contact with a lawyer who specializes in wrongful death settlements.

 Typically, there are three types of damages that are recoverable to the survivors of a wrongful death lawsuit, which are economic, non-economic, and punitive.
 Below you will find an in-depth explanation of each.

 Economic damages include the financial contributions that the victim would have provided to the survivors if the wrongful death didn’t occur, which include the following:

 Although these damages are not tangible as opposed to the economic damages, they often provide more value, which are the following:

 Punitive damages are quite different from economic and non-economic damages, as they are damages that are awarded to punish the negligent party for bad conduct.
 In cases where the defendant exhibited gross negligence, fraud, or malice, the plaintiff can receive thousands of dollars of additional compensation to ensure that the defendant changes their behavior.

 Statute of Limitations for a Wrongful Death Claim in California